Geospatial analysis of toponyms in geotagged social media posts

 The objective of this study is to understand such a spontaneous and collective relationship between geographic space and the use of toponyms.
-In order to quantitatively examine this relationship, one needs to collect large scale data on the locations people associate with each toponym.
-The abundance of user-generated content online, especially in social media, offers a promising opportunity for this purpose.
-In particular, Twitter (rebranded to ``X'' in 2023), one of the major social media platforms, had provided free access to posts on the platform through APIs until 2023, allowing researchers to perform statistical analysis and find patterns and trends in the data.
+In order to quantitatively examine this relationship, one needs to collect large-scale data on the locations people associate with each toponym.
+The abundance of user-generated content online, especially on social media, offers a promising opportunity for this purpose.
+In particular, Twitter (rebranded to X in 2023), one of the major social media platforms, had provided free access to posts on the platform through APIs until 2023, allowing researchers to perform statistical analysis and find patterns and trends in the data.
 On Twitter, users could opt to attach to each of their post geolocation metadata (a \emph{geotag}) that represent the geographic coordinates of the GPS location of their device.
 These user-annotated geotags as well as the content of the posts allow us to explore the spatial dimension of user behavior and language use.
-For instance, by leveraging the fact that the set of vocabulary that appears in the text of posts varies according to the whereabouts of users, studies have found that toponyms in text can be disambiguated~\cite{DeLozier2015} and the location of individual users can be identified~\cite{Cheng2010, Li2011}.
-When aggregated at the population level, the data can be used to study dialectical variations and are of interest to sociolinguistics and linguistic geography~\cite{Huang2016, Abitbol2018, Louf2023American, Louf2023When, Morin2024}.
+For instance, by leveraging the fact that the set of vocabulary that appears in the text of posts varies according to the whereabouts of users, studies have found that toponyms in the text can be disambiguated~\cite{DeLozier2015} and the location of individual users can be identified~\cite{Cheng2010, Li2011}, although there are limitations to this approach at high spatial resolution~\cite{Hahmann2014}.
+When aggregated at the population level, the data can be used to study dialectal variation and language evolution, making it of interest to sociolinguistics and linguistic geography~\cite{Eisenstein2010, Huang2016, Abitbol2018, Louf2023American, Louf2023When, Morin2024}.

 We note that the geotag attached to a post does not necessarily correspond to the place referred to in the text~\cite{Pavalanathan2015, Johnson2016}.
 This discrepancy can arise from inaccurate tagging~\cite{Oliveira2016}, but it can also be a manifestation of the geographic awareness and identity of the user, i.e., how users perceive and choose to represent their location or the place under discussion~\cite{Xu2013, Han2015, Arthur2019Human}.
 Users may (mis)represent their location for various reasons, such as privacy concerns, a desire to be associated with a particular place, or simply because they are referring to a location that is not their own.